Where are they now? - Jon Davison

 In Continuum and further work with Dave Kerzner

 Davison guests on 3 albums from In Continuum (Facebook; Twitter; YouTube), a project by Dave Kerzner (Sound of Contact, worked with Jon Anderson, Steve Hackett, Steven Wilson, ex-Giraffe).
-Already out is Acceleration Theory Part One and Part Two, a 2-part, science fiction, concept album about a female alien named AlienA (Leticia Wolf), who falls in love with a human, Kai (Gabriel Agudo).
+Out are Acceleration Theory Part One and Part Two.
+This is a science fiction, concept album about a female alien named AlienA (Leticia Wolf), who falls in love with a human, Kai (Gabriel Agudo).
 She warns the Earth that we are in danger of being annihilated by aliens who have been responsible for man's evolution over millions of years.
 The project arose from material by Kerzner had originally written for Sound of Contact, including with Matt Dorsey, Simon Collins (son of Phil Collins) and Kelly Nordstrom, before that band split up.
 The band are working on a third album (no longer using any Sound of Contact leftovers) and Davison has already recorded parts for it, Kerzner said in Aug 2020.
 In a Feb 2021 interview with SOAL Night Live, Kerzner said the album was "on the back burner" due to the pressure of other work and because he was keen to record some vocals, e.g. with Agudo, in person, which has not been possible during COVID.
-He talked about a possible 2022 release.
 Asked whether anything was going on with In Continuum in a Jun 2021 interview, Kerzner said, "Well, there is.
-I'm backlogged", and he went on to say he was currently mixing a live album from the band (see next paragraph) and is also busy with several other mixing projects.
-He continuned, "Once I'm done with all that, then the new music will come", but did also say they had already "started work on" the new album.
-He mooted a possible 2022 release.
-In a Feb 2023 interview, Kerzner said John Mitchell (It Bites, Frost*) is guesting on the third album.
+I'm backlogged".
+He continued, "Once I'm done with all that, then the new music will come", but did also say they had already "started work on" the new album.
+He mooted a possible 2022 release, but that didn't happen.
+In a Feb 2023 interview, Kerzner said John Mitchell (It Bites, Frost*) guests on the third album.
+In an 18 May 2024 Facebook comment, Kerzner said he's "working on [...]
+In Continuum as soon as Leticia Wolf reads her DMs (!!!)".
+In a Nov 2024 interview with YesShift, Kerzner again said he was working on the album.
+Mapping out plans for the year in a Bandcamp mailout on 9 Feb 2025, he said, "There is also a new In Continuum album in the works".

-Davison is on 3 tracks of the debut album, Acceleration Theory Part One, released Jan 2019.
+Davison is on 3 tracks of Acceleration Theory Part One, released Jan 2019.
 The album also includes the track "Meant to Be", credited to Kerzner, Jon Anderson and Nordstrom (lyrics by Kerzner).
 Kerzner wrote "Meant to Be" with Jon Anderson, but Anderson does not perform on the album.
-Acceleration Theory Part Two: Annihilation was released Nov 2019, with Davison on another 3 tracks, playing the same specific character in the album's story.
-Davison did his recordings in May 2018.
+Acceleration Theory Part Two: Annihilation was released Nov 2019, with Davison on another 3 tracks, playing the same character in the album's story.
+Davison recorded in May 2018.
 Part 2 Annihilation then has another song, "All That is", by Kerzner and Anderson.
 Kerzner explained, "In 2005, I sent an instrumental piece with working title "Shell Sea" to Jon Anderson of Yes.
 He wrote a melody for it and sent me a demo of him singing it without words.
 Many years later I asked Jon if either he wanted to write the lyrics to it or if he minded if I did since it was part of my elaborate concept album.
 We decided I would do it and have another singer play the character of the song."
-The "Shell Sea" demo with Anderson is available on SoundCloud.
+The "Shell Sea" demo with Anderson was available on SoundCloud.
 The finished song is performed by Davison (vocals), Kerzner (keys, vocal and drum samples) and others.
-Acceleration Theory Special Edition Part One & Two is a 4CD physical release that is forthcoming, or a shorter digital release that came out 3 Jul 2020.
-The physical release, but not the download version, will have a fourth CD of a live show performed by Kerzner, Agudo, McStine, Dorsey and Minnemann, plus guests.
-The mix of the live album was expected to be completed in Sep 2021.

 With Glass Hammer